-A pesky invasive minnow has been given Oregon fits for 70 years.
-The state's efforts to eradicate it from an iconic trout lake in the Cascades has proven to been an exercise in tragicomic futility.
+A pesky invasive minnow has been giving Oregon fits for 70 years.
+The state's efforts to eradicate it from an iconic trout lake in the Cascades has proven to be an exercise in tragicomic futility.

 Runtime: 2 min.
 39 sec.

 Mature content: brief language